Knowledge base

 To access web hosting to add a site:

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the relevant product.

-- Click on the button Add Site:
+- Click on the button Add a site:

-- Continue without installing a tool.
+- Continue without installing any tool.

-- Indicate the name of the domain or subdomain.
+- Specify the domain or subdomain name.

 - Click on Advanced options.

-- Check the box Set Location manually.
+- Check the box Set location manually.

 - Choose the same location as the main site:

-Install SSL certificate
+Install the SSL certificate

 To access website management:

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the relevant product.